beejjorgensen/bgc/src/bgc_part_0800.md

 this without needing to have the types of the items hardcoded in there anywhere. `qsort()` just rearranges blocks of bytes based on the results of the `compar()` function you passed in.

-## Iterating Through Bytes of an Object

-TODO